meteor/meteor/packages/logic-solver/README.md

 ## Bits (integers)

-A Bits object represents an N-digit binary number (non-negative integer) using an array of N Formulas.
-That is, there is a Formula for the boolean value of each bit.
+A Bits object represents an N-digit binary number (non-negative integer) as an array of N Formulas.
+That is, it has a Formula for the boolean value of each bit.
 The Formulas are stored in an array called `bits` with the least significant bit first, so `bits[0]` is the ones digit, `bits[1]` is the twos digit, `bits[2]` is the fours